 Noah | UvA

 Hello Noah, and thank you for meeting with us!
-First things first, can you think of the first time you realized you first became aware of your gender?
+First things first, can you think of the first time you became aware of your gender?

 The first thing that comes to my mind is when I was around 16.
 I grew up in a town that's not that big, so everyone hangs out together.
 I had some girl friends who were the same age, but in contrast to me had to negotiate that they had to be home by 12:30.
 I never had that because my parents were pretty chill, but I know it’s also because I'm a man.
 I could just come home more or less whenever I wanted.
 I think being told that you have to be home earlier than some of your other friends is a very strong intrusion into a teenager's life, and I could see this contrast between me and my female friends.
 Of course some parents are stricter than others, but I think they can also be stricter with their daughter(s).
 I have two sisters, and one is 17 now.
 She has different rules about when to be home, in comparison to me at the same age.
 A couple of times, I told her: “Just do whatever you want!”, but my mum stepped in and opposed that.
 I had to realize that her reality is different than mine.
 Unfortunately, she has to watch out more than I do and can't “just do whatever she wants”.
 It can be hard to navigate those compromises.